sharpest-minds/hiring-tips/links.md

 - GitHub repo of datasets for NLP: https://github.com/niderhoff/nlp-datasets
 - Google Dataset Search: https://toolbox.google.com/datasetsearch (⭐️⭐️⭐️⭐️⭐️)
 - Tool to quickly label your data: https://labelbox.com (⭐️⭐️⭐️⭐️⭐️)
+- An _amazing_ company that turns any website into an API so you don't need to scrape it (mostly): https://dashblock.com (⭐️⭐️⭐️⭐️⭐️)

 ## Applying & interviewing